LoganRan625/add_bash_template/README.md

 # BEFORE RUNNING:

-For this to work you need both
+For this to work you need
   1) add_bash_templates
   2) bash_templates
   3) mksh